SKU shown: BDBS-G (sterile pouch-style face mask with integrated neck guard).

 Performance and cleanliness considerations

-In controlled environments, a mask must do two things well: (1) reduce droplets/particles from the wearer, and (2) stay in place without constant adjustment.
+A mask must do two things well: (1) reduce droplets/particles from the wearer, and (2) stay in place without constant adjustment.

-For cleanroom program fit, the integrated neck guard is the differentiator: it targets the collar interface where exposed skin and gown seams can become contamination weak points.
+The integrated neck guard is the differentiator: it targets the collar interface where exposed skin and gown seams can become contamination weak points.

 Important practical note